 g.
 In the event the Company requests to engage in transactions with clients, affiliates, former affiliates of the Adviser and Interested Parties, or the Adviser requests that it or its affiliates provide services to the Company, then the Board shall approve of the proposed compensation and other terms and conditions under which services are provided under.
-The Adviser shall present to the Board a written contract and the compensation, and the Board shall determine that such compensation does not exceed the amount that would be payable by the Company if such services were provided by third parties on an arm's-length basis.
+The Adviser shall present to the Board the material terms of any such agreement and the compensation, and the Board shall determine that such compensation does not exceed the amount that would be payable by the Company if such services were provided by third parties on an arm's-length basis.